EVOZERO-Antony/evolutionary-zero/README.md

 **5. Five Principles.** Each one is a flight test.
 Möbius Learning — enter any domain by building, not studying.
 Compound Compression — every domain accelerates the next.
 Salt Water Test — both engines hallucinate, verify or drown.
 Pilot Above the Loop — audit the circuit, not every wire.
 Environment Over Willpower — design the cockpit, not yourself.

-The science behind it: finite registers govern infinite memory (x86 architecture), working memory holds ~4 items (Miller 1956, Cowan 2001), understanding grows through reinterpretation not accumulation (Gadamer 1960).
+The science behind it: finite registers govern infinite memory (x86), working memory holds ~4 items and operates in two modes — focused and diffuse (Miller, Cowan, Oakley), understanding grows through reinterpretation not accumulation (Gadamer).
 Three domains.
 Each solved a piece.
 The problem was clear to many.
 The protocol — to none.

 ---